 "A mature, sensitive, incredibly nuanced and original voice...
-Feminist literature 'fighting' for its rights should calm down when reading Krisztina Tóth's Vonalkód: the author's voice is autonomous in every way, granting a permanent place for her as a short story writer in the contemporary literary scene."
+Feminist literature 'fighting' for its rights should feel soothed in the presence of Krisztina Tóth's Vonalkód: the author's voice is autonomous in every way, granting a permanent place for her on the contemporary literary scene."